adrien-gllmt/adrien-gllmt/README.md

 </div>

 ## ❓ Who am I ?
-I'm a french full-stack developer who graduated from the UIT of Troyes (France).
+I'm a french full-stack developer graduated from the UIT of Troyes (France).
 I previously worked at ATOL, a well-known french corporation selling glasses and hearing aids throughout the country, as a full-stack developer.
-I am currently working as a full-stack and software developer in a company managing performers rights and payments.
+I am currently working as a full-stack and software developer in a PMO.

-I really care about accessibility and SEO, which are key points when shipping sites.
-Although I'm much more specialized in front-end development, I really enjoy designing APIs and working with some back-end stacks.
+I really care about accessibility and SEO, which are key points when shipping websites.
+Although I'm much more specialized in front-end development, I really enjoy designing simple APIs and working with back-end stacks.
 My formation also allows me to lay on a wide skillset, from graphic design to UX to communication.

-I'm confident in my abilities and always try my best !
+Lately I've been a lot more involved in software development which is a brand new field for me.
+I still have a lot to learn !

 You can find me here :
 <div id="header" align="center">